Current Jobs, Careers, and Research Opportunities

 There are several ways that undergraduates can get experience working in a research laboratory:

 First, look through your class schedule and decide how many hours per week you can work.
-Can you put in one hour each morning?
-Or do you have one free day when you can spend 5 hours straight in the lab?
 The times that you have available will help determine which projects you can work on.
-Keep in mind that you'll need to spend some time on homework, sleeping, and having fun; if you're taking 22 credits this semester, this is not the best time to add a commitment to lab work.
+Keep in mind that you'll need to spend some time on homework, sleeping, and having fun; if you're taking 18 credits this semester, this is not the best time to commitment to lab work.
 Lab experience can make a good academic record look even better, but it won't "rescue" a poor academic record, so don't let the lab work come at the expense of your coursework.

 Next, look through the descriptions of the research conducted by scientists at Columbia University in the Departments of Biological Sciences, Chemistry (which includes labs in biochemistry) and Psychology (which includes labs in the neurosciences).
 These are all on campus, and easy to get to between classes.
-Many students work on the Health Sciences Campus, on 168th Street, which you can get to in about 15 minutes on the free shuttle bus (or on the 1/9 uptown subway or M4 bus).
-The bus leaves about once an hour, so this option is best for those who have several long blocks of time available, rather than just an hour or two between classes.
-Most students work in the basic science departments: Anatomy & Cell Biology, Biochemistry & Molecular Biophysics, Genetics & Development, Neurobiology & Behavior, Microbiology, Pathology.
-Some professors in the Pharmacology, Physiology & Cellular Biophysics, and clinical departments also have small labs.
-Read through some of these descriptions, and choose 5 or 6 scientists whose work sounds interesting.
-These descriptions are actually written for potential graduate students who are trying to decide which lab to work in, so don't be intimidated if you don't understand them.
-Still, you should be able to get some sense of the general area the scientist is working in, and the kinds of techniques that they use.
+There are also opportunities in the Zuckerman Mind, Brain & Behavior Institute (https://zuckermaninstitute.columbia.edu ), which is located at 129th & Broadway.
+Many students also work on the Health Sciences Campus, on 168th Street, which you can get to in about 15 minutes on the free shuttle bus (or on the 1 uptown subway or M4 bus).
+The bus leaves about once or twice an hour, so this option is best for those who have several long blocks of time available, rather than just an hour or two between classes.
+Most students work in the basic science departments.
+Read through the description of approved SURF mentors research topics on the surf mentors page including links to their websites, and choose 5 or 6 scientists whose work sounds interesting.
 Don't feel that you have to go to some "big name", established scientist.
 In most of these labs, which are very large, you won't be working directly with the lab head anyway, but will be assigned to work with a lab technician, graduate student, or postdoctoral fellow.

-Once you identify a few potential mentors, you can find their email/phone numbers either on the web pages or in the Columbia directory (At the $ prompt, type in "lookup" followed by the name of the person, and and you'll get their address, email, phone.
+Once you identify a few potential mentors, you can find their email either on their web pages or in the Columbia directory.

 Contact these scientists and say that you're an undergraduate student who would like to get some experience working in their lab.
-You'll either get:
+Make sure to mention something about their research (you will need to do your homework) You'll either get:

 B. "No, sorry, I can't take any more students."
 There are many reasons why a scientist may not want you to work there.
 Firstly, there may already be a lot of people in that lab, and if everyone is crowded around the same equipment, no one will be able to work very efficiently.
 Secondly, you will be entering the lab as a novice and someone will have to train you in the techniques that you will use.
 If the other people in the lab are particularly busy this semester, they may not be able to give you the attention needed to train you.
 In any event, don't take it personally if you get several rejections.
 Just go through the list of scientists and choose the next 5 who sound interesting.